judemdonahue/TaskHub/README.md

 ## Description
-The Social Task Managing app is designed to leverage the power of social accountability to motivate individuals to complete their daily tasks.
+The TaskHub app is designed to leverage the power of social accountability to motivate individuals to complete their daily tasks.

 The motivation behind this app was to provide a solution for individuals who struggle with procrastination or lack motivation to complete their daily tasks and goals.
 By incorporating social accountability, the app aims to create a sense of urgency and motivation by allowing others to see an individual's progress.